 Businesses of any size and in a variety of industries qualify for the R&D Tax Credit.
 The only requirements are that they have projects that satisfy the 4-part test and incur qualified research expenses (wages, contractors, supplies/materials) in a given year.

-Taxable wages; guaranteed payments; U.S. contractors, subcontractors, and vendors; supplies and materials used during prototyping or testing; and computer rental and cloud storage costs as they relate to R&D.
+Qualifiable expenses as they relate to R&D may include: taxable wages; guaranteed payments; U.S. contractors, subcontractors, and vendors; supplies and materials used during prototyping or testing; and computer rental and cloud storage costs.

 R&D Tax Credits can be used to offset current or future income tax liabilities.
 For companies filing amended, prior-year returns in which income tax was paid, the IRS issues a cash refund.
 For startups with no tax liability, the R&D Tax Credits can be used to offset payroll taxes.

-The amount of R&D Tax Credits your company can expect to receive is directly related to i) the amount of qualified research expenses it can claim, and ii) the R&D Tax Credit benefits available in the state in which your business operates.
+The amount of R&D Tax Credits your company can expect to receive is directly related to A) the amount of qualified research expenses it can claim, and B) the R&D Tax Credit benefits available in the state in which your business operates.

 Our R&D Tax Credit experts gather financial documentation, analyze expenses, conduct technical interviews, calculate the R&D Tax Credits, and deliver the completed federal Form 6765 and applicable state R&D tax form(s) to the business owner and CPA.

 Yes.
 For qualified small businesses (QSBs), the current-year federal R&D Tax Credit can be used to offset future payroll taxes owed to the IRS.
 Thus, startups no longer need to be paying income tax to benefit from the R&D Tax Credit.

 No. If the R&D Tax Credits are accurately and properly claimed on a timely-filed tax return, there is no increased chance of audit.
 However, amending a prior-year tax return to claim R&D Tax Credits does increase your audit chances.